-These days you can find all of these things in any supermarket except for maybe the gochujang chili paste.
-That’s an ingredient that you’ll only be able to find at an Asian market.
-It’s worth hunting down, but if you don’t have the time, you could leave it out.
+These days you can find all of these things in any supermarket.
+I’ve even seen the gochujang chili paste at my local supermarket.
+Either way, it’s worth hunting down, but if you don’t have the time, you could leave it out.

 If you leave out the gochujang, I would add something spicy like maybe a few spoonfuls of chili garlic sauce.